Student Discipline (refer to Board Policy 7:190)

 - Using, possessing, distributing, purchasing, selling or offering for sale:

-- Any illegal drugs, controlled substances, or cannabis (including marijuana and hashish).
+- Any illegal drugs, controlled substances, or cannabis (including marijuana and hashish and medical cannabis unless the student is authorized to be administered a medical cannabis-infused product on Ashley’s Law).

 - Any anabolic steroid unless it is being administered in accordance with a physician’s or licensed practitioner’s prescription.